All Episodes

 Now, folks, this stinks to high heaven.

-David Kaye was all over television before the war, during the war, after the war, saying Saddam does have weapons of mass destruction, we've got to attack him.
+David Kaye was all over television before the war, during the war, after the war, saying Saddam does have weapons of mass destruction.

-He was the big hawk, you know, the Chief American Inspector.
+He was the big hawk, you know, the chief American inspector.

 And, well, then he's now saying that he was lied to and it wasn't true.

-Now, Dr. David Kelly, who was also the former head of the Bioweapons Lab Bioport, he was also the chief British inspector.
+Now, Dr. David Kelly, who was also the former head of the Bio Weapons Lab BioPort, he was also the chief British inspector.

-He said he was lied to and that it was a fraud, and then he was seen, according to the Times of London and other publications, with five guys in black uniforms standing around him.
+And then he was seen, according to the Times of London and other publications, with five guys in black uniforms standing around him.

-As the police arrived, they disappeared, and there was his body with the wrists slit and the undigested pills in his belly.
+As the police arrived, they disappeared, and there was his body with the wrist slit and the undigested pills in his belly and no blood at the scene.

-So, man, I wonder if David Kay has taken out a large insurance policy.
+So, man, I wonder if David Kay has taken out a large insurance policy, a life insurance policy, might be good for his family if he does that.

 dan friesen

-So, first important thing to point out here is that Alex has fabricated a completely new story about David Kelly's death, which has no connection to reality and also seems fairly disconnected from his own past conspiracy narrative.
+So, first important thing to point out here is that Alex has fabricated a completely new story about David Kelly's death, which has no connection to reality and also seems fairly disconnected from his own past conspiracy narratives.

 jordan holmes